junxit/us-congress-bills-117/metadata.md

 - 2021-06-08 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Murray with an amendment in the nature of a substitute.
 Without written report.
 - 2021-06-08 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Murray with an amendment in the nature of a substitute.
 Without written report.
 - 2021-06-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 69.
+- 2021-08-05 — Senate amendment submitted
+- 2021-08-06 — Amendment SA 2622 agreed to in Senate by Unanimous Consent.
+- 2021-08-06 — Amendment SA 2622 proposed by Senator Schatz for Senator Murray. (consideration: CR S5986; text: CR S5986) To improve the bill with respect to review of program effectiveness.
+- 2021-08-06 — Measure laid before Senate by unanimous consent. (consideration: CR S5985-5987; text: CR S5985-5986)
+- 2021-08-06 — Passed Senate with an amendment by Voice Vote. (text: CR S5986-5987)
+- 2021-08-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S5986-5987)
+- 2021-08-06 — Senate amendment agreed to: Amendment SA 2622 agreed to in Senate by Unanimous Consent.
+- 2021-08-06 — Senate amendment proposed (on the floor): Amendment SA 2622 proposed by Senator Schatz for Senator Murray.(consideration: CR S5986; text: CR S5986)
+- 2021-08-06 — The committee substitute as amended agreed to by Unanimous Consent.